-Get ready for an exhibition unlike any the Science Center has presented before – TapeScape-Sticky Science!
+TapeScape-Sticky Science is an exhibition unlike any the Science Center has presented before!
 Everyone is familiar with the unmistakable shrrrrrrrriiiippp sound that tape makes as it’s coming off the roll, but there’s more to this everyday material than you ever imagined!

-Surrounding the TapeScape structure itself will be multiple hands-on exhibits exploring “Sticky Science” from adhesives to polymers and even examples of adhesion in nature.
-Using everything from Velcro to Oreo cookie models, and suction cups to bristle blocks, guests will discover the physical and chemical processes that contribute to “stickiness” by:
+Surrounding the actual TapeScape structure are multiple hands-on exhibits exploring “Sticky Science” from adhesives to polymers and even examples of adhesion in nature.
+Using everything from Velcro to Oreo cookie models, and suction cups to bristle blocks, guests discover the physical and chemical processes that contribute to “stickiness” by:

 - Using a pinscreen to investigate how geckos cling to glass.